-I first travelled to Bali, Indonesia in November 2018.
+I first traveled to Bali, Indonesia in November 2018.
 Before this, I lived in Australia for two years and decided to break up the long flight on my way back “home” to England.
 I’d heard many good things about Bali in the past so I booked a flight and decided to just see what happens.

 I fell in love with the place and asked if I could cover some of their social media content during my month here.
-During this month, I rode around the whole of Bali and seen just how big the bike culture is here.
+During this month, I rode around the whole of Bali and saw just how big the bike culture is here.

 It’s like never-ending networking!
 Once you start to know better local people and brands, you find yourself to be exposed to new exciting opportunities.
 After having now lived in Bali for 3 months, I’ve become quite well known amongst the motorcycle community and am often invited to ride with various other stores as well.
-I did work with Treasure Garage, Studio Motor, and couple others.
-Together with Studio Motor we did an adventurous campaign in the mountains because they are not only custom motorcycle workshop but also do tours of Indonesia.
+I did work with Treasure Garage, Studio Motor, and a couple of others.
+Together with Studio Motor, we did an adventurous campaign in the mountains because they are not only custom motorcycle workshops but also do tours of Indonesia.
 What can I say, I had an unforgettable experience and met some awesome photographers and local riders!

-Bali is an absolute Paradise; they call it the “island of the gods” and it is full of breathtaking scenery, incredible roads, beautiful weather and of course, the best way to see all of this is from the back of a motorcycle.
-Of course, like most countries in SE Asia, the moped/scooter is the favoured form of transport because it’s cheap, it’s simple and it gets the job done.
+Bali is an absolute Paradise; they call it the “island of the gods” and it is full of breathtaking scenery, incredible roads, beautiful weather, and of course, the best way to see all of this is from the back of a motorcycle.
+Of course, like most countries in SE Asia, the moped/scooter is the favored form of transport because it’s cheap, it’s simple and it gets the job done.
 However, there is also a huge community of motorcyclists here who have a passion for bigger bikes.

 So much so, that Bali hosted the largest “gentleman’s ride” of 2018, WORLDWIDE.

-I’ve ridden bikes all over the island and no matter where I go, I am only ever greeted with smiles, waves and thumbs up from people when they hear and see me coming – even from the remotest villages high up in the mountains where they may not speak a word of English.
+I’ve ridden bikes all over the island and no matter where I go, I am only ever greeted with smiles, waves, and thumbs up from people when they hear and see me coming – even from the remotest villages high up in the mountains where they may not speak a word of English.
 Everybody here just absolutely loves motorcycles, especially when they’re unique and play a nice song from the exhaust.